LuxImagingAI/DBSegment/README.md

  We highly recommend installing the package inside a virtual environment.
 For some instruction on virtual envrionment and pip package installation, please refer to: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

+  **Installation using Docker**

+ 1. Install Docker.
+ 2. Pull the DBSegment image `docker pull mehrib/dbsegment:v2`.
+You Need to do this just the first time.
+ 3. Run the image `docker run -v "/input_folder/:/input/" -v "/output_folder/output/:/output/" mehrib/dbsegment:v2`

 **Installation**

   `pip install DBSegment`